estebanrfp/dVoting/README.md

 5.  **See results update instantly** across all connected peers.
 6.  **Delete polls** they've created (or manage them if extended with ownership).

-All of this happens without a central server, leveraging the P2P nature of `gdb-p2p` for data storage and synchronization (though full P2P sync between different browser instances/devices requires explicit peer configuration not implemented in this basic demo).
+All of this happens without a central server, leveraging the P2P nature of `genosdb` for data storage and synchronization (though full P2P sync between different browser instances/devices requires explicit peer configuration not implemented in this basic demo).

-## ✨ Advantages of GraphDB (`gdb-p2p`) Showcased
+## ✨ Advantages of GenosDB (`genosdb`) Showcased

-This application demonstrates several key advantages of using `gdb-p2p`:
+This application demonstrates several key advantages of using `genosdb`:

 1.  **Decentralization & P2P:**
     *   The app can function without a central server.
 Data for polls (Voting Sessions) and their Proposals are stored and potentially synchronized peer-to-peer.
-While this example primarily uses the local browser storage (IndexedDB via `gdb-p2p`), the underlying database is designed for P2P.
+While this example primarily uses the local browser storage (IndexedDB via `genosdb`), the underlying database is designed for P2P.
     *   **Impact:** Reduces reliance on single points of failure and control, potentially increasing censorship resistance and data ownership.

 2.  **Real-time Querying & Updates:**
-    *   `gdb-p2p`'s `.map()` method with a callback function allows the app to listen for changes in the database in real-time.
+    *   `genosdb`'s `.map()` method with a callback function allows the app to listen for changes in the database in real-time.
     *   **Impact:**
         *   **Live Vote Counts:** When a user votes, the `votes` count on a `Proposal` node is updated.
 All other connected clients subscribed to that poll's proposals see the vote count change instantly without needing to refresh.
         *   **Dynamic Active Polls List:** The sidebar listing active polls updates automatically as new polls are created or existing ones end/are deleted.